saiyam911/learning-library/workshops/cloud-native-devops-workshop/accs-dhcs-twitter/README.md

 #### Build Application ####

 + Ensure that a development environment is available (Java & Maven should be installed and configured).
 Get in touch with the instructor for further queries.
+We will use Oracle Developer cloud Service (ODCS) capabilities to bild and deploy application.
 + Start by fetching the project from Github into Developer Cloud Service.
-You can continue to use existing Alpha Office project and add new repository, go to Project, click on '+ New Repository':
+You can continue to use existing Alpha Office project or create a new project 'TwitterLab'.
+To add a new repository, go to Project, click on '+ New Repository':
 ![](images/DHCS-new-repo.png)

 Enter name for repository: twitterlab and check 'import from existing repository' and link to repo existing repo is: https://github.com/dvukmano/accs-cassandra-twitter-timeseries-app, then click Create: